pragtical/pragtical/README.md

 * governed through practice or action, rather than theory, speculation or idealism
 * willing to see things as they really are and deal with them sensibly

-As a result we belief that new features introduced through pull requests should be evaluated taking a practical approach, without going into lenghty idealistic discussions that slowdown progress, merging code when logical.
+As a result we believe that new features introduced through pull requests should be evaluated taking a practical approach, without going into lenghty idealistic discussions that slowdown progress, merging code when logical.